 3. Sri Lanka

-All five days of Diwali are observed in Sri Lanka with great pomp and splendor.
+All five days of Diwali are observed in Sri Lanka with great pomp and splendour.
 People light oil lamps and place them all around their homes and outside to signify the victory of light over darkness.
 The Hindu Tamilians scattered across Sri Lanka celebrate the festival with the usual rituals of the oil bath, prayers, exchange of gifts and sweets, and fireworks during the night.
-Magnificent fireworks parties take place on Sri Lanka’s beaches, lighting up the night skies with a million lights and colors.
+Magnificent fireworks parties take place on Sri Lanka’s beaches, lighting up the night skies with a million lights and colours.

 4. Indonesia

 Even though Indonesians are predominantly Muslims, Diwali festivities come with great fanfare.
 Bali has a huge diaspora of Indians, and this is where the celebrations are the most colorful.
 All-night firework parties on Indonesia’s fabulous beaches, shopping for festive clothes and sweets, and releasing floating lanterns on rivers and lakes are part of the Diwali fun here.
-Indonesia is one of the best holiday destinations in November, as the weather is mild, and the country is at festive best.
+Indonesia is one of the best holiday destinations in November, as the weather is mild, and the country is at its festive best.

 5. Azerbaijan